piamancini/docker.io/README.md

 Concerned that your PR would change too much?
 File a ticket, I am willing to hear arguments for change :)

 ## Changes
+### 0.9.8
+    - Fixed a typo that caused an error when using the module.

 ### 0.9.7
     - A MAJOR issue was fixed where the wrong endpoints were being called.
 If you were using a 0.9.x version of docker.io already, you should upgrade ASAP!